You Only Linearize Once: Tangents Transpose to Gradients: Discussion and future work

 \section{Discussion and future work}

+\textbf{Extensibility.} Decomposing reverse-mode AD can lead to fewer AD rules overall.
+Consider a language with $N$ primitives, $H$ of which are higher-order (think control flow) and $L$ are linear.
+If the two AD modes are separate, then a system implementer has to provide $N + N$ rules---one for each primitive for each mode.
+However, in our case, $N + H + L$ suffice: one still implements forward-mode for all primitives, but unzipping acts over all first-order primitives uniformly, and transposition only deals with linear primitives.
+Many first-order array languages support tens or even hundreds of primitives, most of which are both first-order and non-linear, leading to significant savings.

+As a corollary, with our approach, an AD system user who wants to customize AD behavior on a subprogram only needs to provide the custom forward-mode implementation, as the customized reverse-mode implementation can be derived for them automatically.

 \textbf{Control flow.} Data-dependent control is the most glaring omission from \Lone.
-While \Lone\ remains useful as a model of the straightline computation that a given primal point induces, adding ``if'' or ``case'' (and loops or recursive functions) would broaden it to a model of the whole surrounding numerical language.
+While \Lone\ remains useful as a model of the straightline computation results from tracing at a given primal point, adding ``if'' or ``case'' (and loops or recursive functions) would broaden it to a model of the whole surrounding numerical language.

 Control would be a substantial extension: control flow means that different branches may compute different intermediate values, so one must also extend the type system to allow sum types (which were not necessary in \Lone).
 Having sum types, one must then concern oneself with defining the tangent type of a sum.
 It would be most satisfying to use a dependent type system, so as to preserve the invariant that only non-linear variables may have sum types, and linear computations operate only on products of $\R$. \emph{Which} product, however, can depend on a previous non-linear computation.
 Such a type system would also capture the constraint that the value tangent to a non-linear sum must inhabit the same variant.